Support Network

 We recommend that you choose a suitable time and place (a safe, private space such as your kitchen table) to have the conversation, and think about what you need to express to your loved one – for example, details about your diagnosis; your needs from them; and potentially reassurance that they can maintain ongoing communication with you and ask questions about your condition.

-Communication - cardiac lauren
+Communication - Cardiac Lauren

 When a family member becomes a carer